21 New Things to Try in Bed in 2023 (Hot Sex Ideas For Couples!)

 You may not want to see your homemade sex tape wind up on your favorite porn website unless maybe you are a reality TV star.

-Many couples do not have the stomach for the idea of their romantic partner touching someone else.
+This can be a very touchy subject.
+Some couples can't handle the idea of their romantic partner touching someone else.

 Do men or women cheat more?